Yugenero/Yugenero/README.md

 ---

-Minterests and expertise extend to anything software and tech adjacent.
+My work and interests extend to anything and everything software and tech adjacent.
 I love creating and building things into tools people rely on

 When I'm not working or programming I'm usually outside running, in the gym, or reading.